GEISHA"S

 It is a choreographic ritual of preparing and serving Japanese green tea, called Matcha.
 All of your attention has to be focused on tea preparation.
 The whole point in the tea ceremony isn’t just about drink the tea; the point is that the person doing the ceremony for you is coming from their heart.
 The host of the ceremony always considers the guests with every movement and gesture.
 Even the placement of the tea utensils is considered from the guest’s point of view.

+All of this began when the Chinese had first brought the tea seed in Japan during the Tang dynasty, 618-907, when relation and cultural exchanges between the two countries.
+Since then it’s been used in many celebrations and other famous ceremonies.
+During that Nara period ( Japan 710-794) tea plants that were grown were mostly consumed by priests and noble me as medicine.
+Eventually tea had gone from medicine to a regular beverage by the end of the Tang dynasty in China.
 The tea ceremony is actually very simple.
 But each step of the preparation has fixed movement, and utensils have to be placed at pre-decided location on the tatami mat.
 It is drinking and serving tea with a lot of spiritual depth and a deep silence and serenity.
 The tea ceremony is most a time for peace and relaxation; and every time there is an elder it is most likely gauranteed that the ceremony will be prepared for them first, they will also get the first tea cup seeing as they are the oldest and have the most life experience.

 http://www.youtube.com/watch?v=4FfUbnaXecg